mosra/magnum-examples/README.md

     cmake ..
     make

+If you installed Magnum and its dependencies to non-standard location (other than `/usr`, e.g. `/home/xyz/projects`), set `CMAKE_PREFIX_PATH` to that directory to help CMake find it.
+You can enter more different dirs if you separate them with semicolon.

 Note that by default only *Triangle* example is built.
 Some examples depend on plugins and integration libraries from `magnum-plugins` and `magnum-integration` repositories.
 You have to enable the other examples with these CMake options